jwzhanggy/Graph_Toolformer/README.md

   - [x] add working memory
   - [x] add query parser
   - [ ] add cli for interaction
-- [ ] Implement the CLI with GUI panel
 - [ ] Include other graph datasets
 - [ ] Add and test more LLMs
 - [ ] Add pre-trained graph models
+- [ ] Implement the CLI with GUI panel
+- [ ] Provide the demo for graph reasoning
 - [ ] Release web access and service

 ************************************************************************************************